 - 1 teaspoon salt

-- 1/2 teaspoon chili powder
+- 1 teaspoon chili powder

 - 1 can (14.5 oz) chicken broth

-- vermicelli noodles
+- 2 packages of vermicelli noodles (cooked)

-Once the water boils, take the pork pieces out and set aside.
+- Put the pork into a large soup pan.
+Cover the pork with water until it just covers the pork.
+Bring the water to a boil.
+Once the water boils, take out the pork pieces and set aside.
 Pour out the water.
-Transfer the pork back into the soup pan and cover it again with water.
+Transfer the pork back into the soup pan and cover it with fresh water.
 This process will help to clean the pork and produce a clear broth.